FJWRoy/Anode-Pad-Project/README.md

 # Anode-Pad-Project

 To do:
-1. write main file
-2. draw figs in draft paper
+1. Modify main to draw figs in draft paper
+2. Some minor errors in the code
+3. clean